jwarren116/data_structures_2/README.md

                   4. post_order(): Similar to in_order, but returns the root at the end after the right branch left facing nodes.

 *March 9th, 2015* - Added deletion to our Search Tree.
 Our delete() function takes the value to be deleted, and returns None in all cases.

+*March 11th, 2015* - Added rebalancing of our Search Tree when nodes are inserted or deleted.